filyp/yourtube/README.md

 - [ ] Freetube integration
 - [ ] Sharing and browsing information bubbles

-You can play with the demo here: [yourtube.quest](http://193.19.165.86:8866).
+You can play with the demo [here](http://yourtube.quest).
 It's meant only to show what it can do.
 To have personalized recommendations, you have to install it.

 # FAQ